Business Startup CostsUpdated March 2026

 Staffing Reality

-Hiring in Lafayette means navigating a price-competitive market where providers work harder for each customer.
+Hiring in Lafayette means navigating a price-competitive market where local businesses work harder for each customer.
 Labor costs are competitive — you can build a solid team at or below national benchmarks.
 But don't undercut too aggressively; low wages create turnover.
 Budget 25-35% of revenue for total labor costs.

 Climate Impact on Start a Food Truck in Lafayette